deepanshumehtaa/AlekSIS-Core/CONTRIBUTING.rst

-Development principals and contribution guidelines
+Development principles and contribution guidelines
 ==================================================

 In order to create a high-quality software product, the BiscuIT developers